AndrewJBateman/pern-stack-auth/README.md

 ## Status & To-Do List

 * Status: In development.
 Compiles.
 All components created and routing works to all pages.
-HEader, Footer, Projects pages initial info added.
+Header, Footer, Projects pages initial info added.

 * To-Do: see Sections Info above.